Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Gravity-induced GSHE

-For a non-relativistic case and using Newton's law of gravitation to estimate this result, we get ${\langle y_{\rm sym}\rangle}_{gk}\sim\frac{\hbar\sigma}{2m\sqrt{2gh_g}}\tan\theta$.
-We can give a simple explanation of result (\ref{Yksym}).
-The denominator in Eq. (\ref{YK}) is related to the component of electron's energy flux or momentum normal to the detection plane, $p_g\cos\theta$; the numerator in Eq. (\ref{YK}) corresponds to the projection of electron's spin in the detection plane, $\sigma\hbar\sin\theta$.
-Hence, we get immediately the result ${\langle y \rangle}_{gk} \propto \lambda_g\sigma/(2\pi)\tan\theta$.
-This means that the position of the barycenter of the beam changes with its spin orientation.
-Consequently, the electrons display the asymmetric pattern in the tilted detection plane.
-Moreover, in the view of classical particle, it seems that the electrons reach the detection plane with different fall distance and time.
+We can offer a simple explanation of Eq.~(\ref{Yksym}).
+For Eq.~(\ref{YK}), the denominator is related to the component of electron's energy flux or momentum normal to the detection plane, i.e. the longitudinal energy flux or momentum $p_g\cos\theta$; the numerator corresponds to the projection of electron's spin in the detection plane, i.e. the transverse spin angular momentum $\sigma\hbar\sin\theta$.
+Hence, we get immediately the result ${\langle y \rangle}_{g} \propto(\lambda_g/2\pi)\sigma\tan\theta$.
+This means that the electrons display spin-dependent pattern in the tilted detection plane and their barycenter of the free-fall point changes with their spin orientations.
+Additionally, in comparison with the classical particle, the quantum particle with spin polarization is able to fall freely in a different ``path structure".